forcedotcom/dependencies-cli/README.md

 The plugin does not automate any of these steps but uses graph technology to help navigate the complexities of a Salesforce org.
 The main output thus far is a set of D3.js force directed graphs used to visualize dependencies and recommendation actions.

-> Note: A few commands use the [Salesforce Dependencies API](https://releasenotes.docs.salesforce.com/en-us/summer18/release-notes/rn_metadata_metadatacomponentdependency.htm) which is currently in open beta for production orgs but fully enabled for sandbox orgs.
+> Note: Some commands directly need the [Salesforce Dependencies API](https://releasenotes.docs.salesforce.com/en-us/summer18/release-notes/rn_metadata_metadatacomponentdependency.htm) which is currently in open beta for production orgs but fully enabled for sandbox orgs.
 Please make sure your org has the API enabled or work with Salesforce support to enable it.

-** The plugin is NOT a Salesforce supported project and release as a community project under open source licenses.
-Anyone is invited to help improve and extend the code. **
+> Note: The [Salesforce Dependencies API](https://releasenotes.docs.salesforce.com/en-us/summer18/release-notes/rn_metadata_metadatacomponentdependency.htm) in its current form is limitted to return the first 2000 records of a full query only.
+As a consequence the plugin can only get the first 2000 objects and the dependency graph is incomplete.
+While we are wainting for the dependenies API to support full resultset pagination, treat this project as a starter project to a more complete solution.

 ## Install